rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 * [Go-React Bindings](https://github.com/rocketlaunchr/react)

-## Dependencies
+## Set-up

-In order for our dream of creating (cross-platform) desktop apps using Go come to fruition, we'll need to have some dependencies installed [prerequisites, if you will] for development.
+In order for our dream of creating (cross-platform) desktop apps using Go come to fruition, let's set up our dependencies [prerequisites, if you will].

 * ### Golang